stated-tech/Grants-Program/applications/application-template.md

 Which leads to a lack of engagement from contributors, and billion dollars economies managed by arbitrage bots.

-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
-  - If so, how is your project different?
-  - If not, are there similar projects in related ecosystems?

 ## Team :busts_in_silhouette:

 ### Team members